thenlabs/doc/stratus-php/master/en/index.md

 ## Introduction.

-StratusPHP is a framework for creating single page web applications (SPA) using the paradigm of event-driven programming between the browser and the server.
+StratusPHP is a framework for creating PHP applications that have reactive interfaces using the paradigm of event-driven programming between the browser and the server.

 Besides this, StratusPHP can be interpreted in many other ways.
 For example, it could also be said that it constitutes a platform that integrates the * frontend * and the * backend * which allows users to focus on more properly implementing the logic of their applications since it avoids having to implement communication between both environments either with apis, ajax calls, etc.